project-fifo/docs/general/rightmanagement.rst

 .. warning::

-   Please note the ``channels->_->join`` permission, this is to work around the limitations of how howl checks permissions at this moment, however channels are read only and require knowledge about the VM's UUID to join.
-This can be skipped but will not allow to see metrics for VM's that permissions are received via Organisation grant triggers.
-This is mea
+   Please note the ``channels->_->join`` permission.
+This permission exists to work around limitations in the way howl checks permissions.
+However channels are read only and require knowledge about the VMs UUID to join.
+This can be skipped but will not allow to see metrics for VMs that permissions are received via Organisation grant triggers.

 ::